JScott/cardboard-controls/README.md

 This expands your opportunities, allowing interactions like holding the magnet to move and clicking to interact to provide a more natural experience.

-## Standard Gestures
+There are also methods and delegates for:

-Google's SDK has nothing for the gesture of tilting the Cardboard vertically.
-This is used in the official Cardboard app as an excellent way to navigate menus.
-Now you don't need to code it yourself.
+- Tilting the device, as used in the official Cardboard app to navigate menus

-## Raycast Gaze
+- Gaze raycasting, capturing what you look at and for how long

-Google's SDK provides a Gaze vector to represent the direction you're facing.
-I've taken the courtesy of building a Gaze raycast that covers a lot of common uses for game developers.
-More events and delegates mean that you can focus on what cool things your game does and not building the same boilerplate again.
+These helpers let you focus on what makes your game cool instead of boilerplate code.

 # Prerequisites